Funding opportunity

 Equitable partnerships

-Whichever form the partnership takes we expect you to demonstrate in your outline proposal that the partnerships are equitable in nature.
+Whichever form the partnership takes we expect you to demonstrate in your application that the partnerships are equitable in nature.
 How they are equitable will depend on the nature of the collaboration and the needs of the partners involved.
-As a minimum we expect you to show how partners have supported the conceptualisation and development of the proposal and will contribute to the delivery and leadership of the Centre, how their knowledge, expertise, and time are being valued and supported, and how the relationship is mutually beneficial.
+As a minimum we expect you to show how partners have supported the conceptualisation and development of the application and will contribute to the delivery and leadership of the centre, how their knowledge, expertise, and time are being valued and supported, and how the relationship is mutually beneficial.

-We are also keen to see evidence of how your institution will support these partnerships through, for example, flexibility in payment processes and practices, which have often been raised as a barrier to participation, and engagement and capacity building beyond the work on the Centre.
+We are also keen to see evidence of how your institution will support these partnerships through, for example, flexibility in disbursement of funds, payment processes and practices, which have often been raised as a barrier to participation, and engagement and capacity building beyond the work on the centre.

 We acknowledge that the use of the ‘project partner’ and ‘collaborating organisation’ terminology is problematic and can undermine the relationships you build up, particularly with those organisations and groups which would rely on the funding to enable their participation, but who are nonetheless essential to your proposed work.